PulseBeamDev/docs/concepts/terms.md

 PulseBeam, us, the CPaaS provider

+### PULSEBEAM SDK CLIENT

+`@pulsebeam/peer` JS Client SDK for creating [WebRTC](/docs/concepts/terms#webrtcwebrtc-agent) connections with PulseBeam from web clients [see SDK Docs](/docs/reference/peer-js)

+### PULSEBEAM SDK SERVER

+`@pulsebeam/server` SDK for generating [tokens](/docs/concepts/terms#token) to allow your clients to use your [PulseBeam Project](/docs/concepts/terms#applicationproject) [see SDK Docs](/docs/reference/server-js)

+### APPLICATION/PROJECT

+The app you are creating with PulseBeam.
+For project creation see [admin console](https://cloud.pulsebeam.dev/) and [Quickstart](/docs/getting-started/quick-start).
+For more on project concepts [see here](/docs/concepts/security-and-architecture/#project-access-control)

 ### KEYS

-Key pair(s) for your PulseBeam project [see key docs](/docs/concepts/security-and-architecture/#pulsebeam-project-keys)
+Key pair(s) for your PulseBeam project.
+Key pairs are for paid plan users to provide peers access to PulseBeam Cloud.
+[To learn more, see key docs](/docs/concepts/security-and-architecture/#pulsebeam-project-keys)

 ### SECRETS/PRIVATE KEYS

-The private key in the asymmetric key set provided by PulseBeam to you
+The private key in the asymmetric key set provided by PulseBeam to you.

 ### CONNECT/CONNECTION